pyca/cryptography/docs/x509/reference.rst

         :raises cryptography.x509.UnsupportedGeneralNameType: If an extension
             contains a general name that is not supported.

-    .. method:: get_attribute_for_oid(oid)
+    .. attribute:: attributes

-        .. versionadded:: 3.0
+        .. versionadded:: 36.0

-        :param oid: An :class:`ObjectIdentifier` instance.

-        :returns: The bytes value of the attribute or an exception if not found.

-        :raises cryptography.x509.AttributeNotFound: If the request does
-            not have the attribute requested.
+        :type: :class:`Attributes`

+        The attributes encoded in the certificate signing request.

     .. method:: public_bytes(encoding)